 For beam tuning, online model serves as a computer library.
 There are many applications based on the online model, such as beam trajectory correction, emittance matching and fast feedback.
 In addition to these physics-related applications, there are many other general purpose tools ,such as data archiving and electronic logbook, to facilitate the operation.

 In order to operate the FRIB at its design goal, a complete software solution is essential.
 There will be numerous applications developed.
 A well-designed architecture to host these applications is a must.
 An integrated software infrastructure with solid physics support is our research interest.
 To improve software performance and reliability, an industrial standard approach would be the most effective way.
 Service-oriented architecture (SOA) is introduced.
-It is to separate heavy computation from graphical user interface (GUI) so the computation part can take advantage of fast computing provided on servers.
+It is to separate heavy computation and data processing from the rest of the software so the computation part can take advantage of fast computing provided on servers.
+The SOA approach will be the foundation for future accelerator control with cloud computing.
 Overall the research is a combination of beam physics and computer engineering.